 If you do your own accounts, it’s a bit different.
 You may have filled in your online tax return and left it at that, which I totally get.
 But it does mean you have to approach HMRC separately to get your SA302.

-According to HMRC, if you fill in your tax return online, they should process it in ’72 hours’.
+According to a (now ring-fenced) HMRC response in their Community Forum, if you fill in your tax return online, they should process it in ’72 hours’.
 If you filled it in manually and sent it by post, the wait could be ‘a few months’.

 These lead-times HMRC published before COVID, though.
 And both reflect processing time at the taxman’s offices rather than how long it takes them to get you your SA302 in your hand.

-In lieu of the document itself, HMRC advised showing a lender the receipt of your debit/credit card payment.
+In lieu of the document itself, HMRC advised showing a lender the receipt of your debit/credit card payment (again, the response is in the BETA forum).
 In the absence of your SA302, proof of you paying the last tax bill may be your next best option.
 How successful that is will depend upon the lender and the current situation.

 The government has laid out a range of web pages to help understand SA302s.
 Perhaps most relevant to this article is their list of mortgage lenders who accept SA302s.